javacques/shutter-encoder/HowToBuild.md

 ```

 Additional parameters:
-- `--name` to set a different name
+- `--name` to set a different name ("Shutter Encoder" by default).
 - `--app-version` to set a different app version (1.0.0 by default).
+- `--icon-file` path to `.ico` file (no defaults).

 Note: App version can't be started with "0" for some reason.

 ## Generate icons

+Script can generate `.ico` on the fly if imagemagic installed.
-Install one of the following depending on your OS:
+Just install one of the following depending on your OS:
 - libmagickwand-dev for APT on Debian/Ubuntu
 - imagemagick for MacPorts/Homebrew on Mac
 - ImageMagick-devel for Yum on CentOS